andrew/ultimate-awesome/README.md

 - [awesome-yocto-project](https://github.com/fkromer/awesome-yocto-project) - It's not an embedded Linux Distribution, It creates a custom one for you.
 - [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
 This repository houses an extensive collection of free resources and interactive online environments.
 Essential for anyone looking to enhance th.
 - [awesome-web-newsletters](https://github.com/gokulkrishh/awesome-web-newsletters) - 🔥 List of awesome web related newsletter to subscribe.
-- [awesome-agentic-engineering](https://github.com/jordimas/awesome-agentic-engineering) - A curated list of practical resources for Agentic Engineering.
 - [awesome-language-learning](https://github.com/jqhoogland/awesome-language-learning) - Awesome resources for learning languages.
 - [awesome-data-journalism](https://github.com/jwyg/awesome-data-journalism) - List of publicly available, free/open source and open access resources for learning and doing data journalism. .
 - [telegram-groups](https://github.com/linsa-io/telegram-groups) - Awesome Telegram Groups.